 God, then, has never changed.
 The ongoing struggle between judgment and mercy has always been fundamental to His character.
 Nor is this a merely academic or theological concept.
 Ultimately this tension within the divine nature becomes the driving force behind the central fact of history.
 We're referring, of course, to the most decisive and determinative of all God's acts: His entrance into the world in the person of Jesus Christ.
 For it is by means of that act that He has been able "to demonstrate at the present time His righteousness, that He might be both just and the justifier of the one who has faith in Jesus" (Romans 3:26).
 This, too, has been part of His plan and purpose from the beginning before the foundation of the world.

-If you think it might be helpful to discuss these ideas at greater length, Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.
-They are available at this number.
+If you think it might be helpful to discuss these ideas at greater length, call us.
+Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.